kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 .. note::
     So far only cubic box sizes are supported.

-The following parameters need to be provided:
+Parameters that need to be provided:
 ==================================================

 XYZ or LMP file (required)